Event focus is Odessa’s Black history

 The tour will begin at Connection Christian Church’s west parking lot where attendees will receive maps to the four locations of local historic significance.

-The event can be watched virtually via the Connection Christian Church of Odessa Facebook.
+The event can be watched virtually via the Connection Christian Church of Odessa Facebook page.

 Reach Michael Merlo at 432-333-7769 or by email at mmerlo@oaoa.com.